w3c/badging/docs/implementation.md

 * The host API is [`NotificationChannel`](https://developer.android.com/training/notify-user/badges),
   which lets you set a number only.
-The badge is usually shown as a coloured dot; the number is only shown on a long-press.
+The badge is usually shown as a coloured dot; the number is only shown on a long-press (at least in the Pixel home screen).
 * Tricky: The API is tied to notifications.
 You can't show a badge unless there are pending notifications.